gkim14/CS471_LawlorsLabyrinth/README.md

    - Click **"More info."**
    - Then click **"Run anyway."**

 This ensures the game will run normally from now on for both platforms.
+As a safety note, remember to bypass these warnings only if you **trust the source**.

 ## Project Structure
 ```bash